Connect with others who understand.

 Petroleum jelly may be a great addition to your skin care regimen.
 Although you can always spread it on your problem areas, such as your hands, its special properties can help lock in moisture over most of your body.

-How Does Petroleum Jelly Work?
+How Does Petroleum Jelly Help Eczema?

-A thick, ointmentlike paste that acts as a moisturizing agent, petroleum jelly is a popular and inexpensive skin care product.
+A thick, ointment-like paste that acts as a moisturizing agent, petroleum jelly is a popular and inexpensive skin care product.
 MyEczemaTeam members regularly use two major brands, Vaseline and Aquaphor.

 Petrolatum’s semisolid, gel-like texture comes from a mix of waxes and mineral oils that work together to create a barrier between the skin and the environment.
 This barrier prevents moisture from evaporating, keeping skin hydrated.

 Petroleum jelly’s antibacterial and anti-inflammatory properties make it effective for managing eczema.
-However, if you have acne, be aware that applying petroleum jelly to your face can cause more breakouts, according to the ADA.
+However, if you have acne, be aware that applying petroleum jelly to your face can cause more breakouts, according to the AAD.

 It’s always a good idea to check with your dermatologist before trying a new skin care product.
 They may have some recommendations on how to use petroleum jelly for eczema.
-Meanwhile, the tips below can help maximize the effectiveness of petroleum jelly for people with eczema.

 1. Apply Petroleum Jelly to Damp Skin